Putra of Perlis: Japanese occupation

 Syed Putra and his family stayed in Klang until 15 May 1942 when he returned to Perlis.
-He lived in a hut near the Arau railway station and received a $90 a month allowance from Raja Syed Alwi but this ceased on the latter's death.
+He lived in a hut near the Arau railway station and received a monthly allowance of $90 from Raja Syed Alwi but this ceased on the latter's death.
 On 29 March 1945 he left for Kelantan, the home state of his consort Tengku Budriah, where he sold cakes and sundry goods for a living.

 Return of the British

-The British Military Administration (BMA) under Lord Louis Mountbatten refused to recognise Syed Hamzah as Raja.
+The British Military Administration (BMA) under Lord Mountbatten refused to recognise Syed Hamzah as Raja.
 On 18 September 1945, Syed Hamzah abdicated.
 He went into exile in Thailand and died in Arau on 20 February 1958.

 On 4 December 1945 the British proclaimed Syed Putra as sixth Raja of Perlis.
 He returned to Perlis from Kelantan, via Padang Besar.
 He was installed on 12 March 1949.

-The Malayan Union experiment
+Malayan Union

-Raja Syed Putra objected to the Malayan Union treaty on the grounds that it contravened the 1930 British-Perlis Treaty giving governing power to the Raja-in-council.
+Raja Syed Putra objected to the Malayan Union treaty on the grounds that it contravened the 1930 British-Perlis Treaty giving governing power to the raja-in-council.
 However, his protests that he signed under duress was rejected by the British.
-Subsequently, like all other Malay rulers, Raja Syed Putra repudiated the Malayan Union treaty.
+Subsequently, like all other Malay rulers, Raja Syed Putra refused the Malayan Union treaty.